hetyug04/blogify/README.md

 By the way alot of this I did after I hooked it up to the front end side of the application, I used **Proxy-Middle-Ware** to set up a client to server proxy, because for some reason a normal proxy in the `package.json` wasn't working.
 To handle the actual requests and responses, I used the **Axios** library to fetch data and display it on the front-end.
 This whole process, of getting user information, preprocessing it with **Mongoose**, uploading it to my **MongoDB** database and retriving it using **Axios** was repeated for (like I said before) for both `User` and `Post` handling.

 This `README.MD` is short explanation of how I set up my application, in both front end and backend, ill include a full list of stuff at the end if you're interested.
-Blogify is going to be hosted on Netlify, with the backend being hosted on Heroku.
+Blogify is going to be hosted on Render.
 If you find any bugs, find my project interesting, or want to hire me, you can either email me at hetyug04@gmail.com or check out my other projects <a href="hpatel.netlify.app" target="_blank">here</a>

 #